-The promoter must cancel the credits and provide proof that they can no longer be used to compensate for GHG emissions under the former program to compensate for GHG emissions if the promoter intends to consider them in the project outcome;
+The promoter must, if intending to consider the credits in the project outcome, cancel the credits and provide proof that they can no longer be used to compensate for GHG emissions under the former program to compensate for GHG emissions;

-- (b) the credits issued, for which the promoter intends to consider carbon sequestrations in the project outcome, must not have been sold or redeemed otherwise than between the person to whom the program to compensate for GHG emissions issued the credits and the promoter of the project implemented pursuant to this Regulation; - (5) for the purposes of this Regulation, in the case of an early project, only the effect of GHG flows on radiative forcing after 31 December 2006 may lead to the issuance of offset credits.
+(b) the credits for which the promoter intends to consider carbon sequestrations in the project outcome must not have been sold or redeemed otherwise than between the person to whom the program to compensate for GHG emissions issued the credits and the promoter of the project implemented pursuant to this Regulation;

+(4) for the purposes of this Regulation, in the case of an early project, only the effect of GHG fluxes on radiative forcing after 31 December 2006 may lead to the issuance of offset credits.

-Table 1 - Overview of the approaches used to determine the quantity of carbon present in a project's carbon reservoirs
+Table 1Overview of the approaches used to determine the carbon stockpresent in a project's carbon reservoirs

-Carbon Approach used to determine the guestity of earlier reservoir Approach used to determine the quantity of carbon Living aerial biomass The quantity of carbon present in this reservoir is estimated using the measurements made for the initial inventory and the issuance inventory in accordance with Division III of Chapter III of this Title.
+Carbon reservoir Approach used to determine the carbon stock Living aerial biomass The carbon stock present in this reservoir is estimated using the measurements made for the initial inventory and the issuance inventory in accordance with Division III of Chapter III of this Title.
 The information and data from the inventories, which are needed to simulate the annual changes in carbon in the reservoir for the baseline scenario and project scenario, must be entered into the CBM-CFS software.
-Living below- ground The initial quantity of carbon present in this reservoir is estimated using Table 7. biomass The results of the calculations are entered into the CBM-CFS software to simulate carbon changes in the baseline scenario.
-For the issuance inventory, the quantity of carbon present in this reservoir is determined by the CBM-CFS software based on the information and data used to update the baseline scenario and project scenario.
-Dead biomass The quantity of carbon present in this reservoir is estimated using the measurements made for the initial inventory and the issuance inventory in accordance with Division III of Chapter III of this Title.
+Living below- ground The initial carbon stock present in this reservoir is estimated using Table 7. biomass The results of the calculations are entered into the CBM-CFS software to simulate carbon changes in the baseline scenario and project scenario.
+For the issuance inventory, the carbon stock present in this reservoir is determined by the CBM-CFS software based on the information and data used to update the baseline scenario and project scenario.
+Dead biomass The carbon stock present in this reservoir is estimated using the measurements made for the initial inventory and the issuance inventory in accordance with Division III of Chapter III of this Title.
 The information and data from the inventories, which are needed to simulate the annual changes in carbon in the reservoir for the baseline scenario and project scenario, must be entered into the CBM-CFS software.
-Soil The quantity of carbon present in this reservoir is estimated using the measurements made for the initial inventory and the issuance inventory provided for in Division IV of Chapter III of this Title and analyzed in the laboratory in accordance with Schedule C. The information and data from the inventories, which are needed to simulate the annual changes in carbon in the reservoir for the baseline scenario and project scenario, must be entered into the CBM-CFS software.
+Soil The carbon stock present in this reservoir is estimated using the measurements made for the initial inventory and the issuance inventory provided for in Division IV of Chapter III of this Title and analyzed in the laboratory in accordance with Schedule C. The information and data from the inventories, which are needed to simulate the annual changes in carbon in the reservoir for the baseline scenario and project scenario, must be entered into the CBM-CFS software.
 The promoter must include this reservoir in the inventory and quantification when more than 25% of the area of the lot or part of a lot for the project is disturbed by site preparation work to plant seedlings or sow seeds.

-Timber forest products The quantity of carbon present in this reservoir is estimated by the CBM-CFS software using the results from the simulation of annual changes in the carbon contained in the reservoir of merchantable timber in the baseline scenario and project scenario.
-The promoter must enter the results of this estimated into the calculation tool in accordance with Division III of Chapter IV of this Title to determine the effect of processing the volume of timber into timber forest products on radiative forcing.
+Timber forest products The carbon stock present in this reservoir is estimated by the CBM-CFS software using the results from the simulation of annual changes in the carbon contained in the reservoir of merchantable timber in the baseline scenario and project scenario.
+The promoter must enter the results of this estimate into the calculation tool in accordance with Division III of Chapter IV of this Title to determine the effect of processing the volume of timber into timber forest products on radiative forcing.

-Table 2 - Overview of the activities and natural processes to be taken into consideration to determine the project outcome
+Table 2Overview of the anthropogenic activities and natural processes to betaken into consideration to determine the project outcome